 Tyler Fauvelle was born in Northern Ontario, Canada.
 He started sculpting when he was 8 years old, and has been a full-time, professional sculptor since 2008.
 A figurative style, with impressionistic touches, comes naturally to him – he likes its accessibility, its path to common understanding.
-Tyler sculpts in clay, and, generally, casts his work in bronze.
+Tyler sculpts in clay, and casts his work in bronze, or in a metal-infused medium.
 All of his work is cast in Canada.

 He is currently working on a life-sized commemorative bronze, to be unveiled in St. Thomas later this year.

 - bronze and granite monument commemorating Charles Henry Byce, the most highly-decorated Indigenous soldier of the Second World War.
 Monument reflects his Moose Cree heritage.

 (Chapleau, Ontario, September 2016)

 - three-figure, life-sized bronze monument, commemorating Francis Pegahmagabow, First Nation hero of WW I. No other Indigenous soldier in Canada’s history has ever received as many battle awards.
 This is the first monument in his honour.
 (Charles W. Stockey Centre for the Performing Arts, on the waterfront, Parry Sound, Ontario, June 2016)

 - bronze sculpture commemorating Shannen Koostachin, a young Cree activist who led the struggle for a new school in Attawapiskat, Ontario (New Liskeard, Ontario, October 2015)

 - bronze monument honouring Taras Shevchenko, an important Ukrainian cultural hero (Kobzar Park, Timmins, Ontario, August 2015)